 This work was supported by the NSF HDR TRIPODS Institute for the Foundations of Graph and Deep Learning (NSF grant 1934979), the ONR MURI Program (ONR grant 503405-78051), the NSF CPS Program (NSF grant 2136324), and the NSF CAREER Program (NSF grant 1752362).
-The author thanks Professor Steven Low for the insightful discussion that inspired this work.
+The authors thank Professor Steven Low for the insightful discussion that inspired this work.
+The authors also thank Bala Kameshwar Poolla and Dhananjay Anand for carefully reading our manuscript and for providing many insightful comments and suggestions.